Free Zone (Scientology): Beliefs and practices

 Key to the Free Zone is what scholar of religion Aled Thomas called its "largely unregulated and non-hierarchical environment".
 Within the Free Zone there are many different interpretations of Scientology; Thomas suggested Free Zone Scientologists were divided between "purists" who emphasize loyalty to Hubbard's teachings and those more open to innovation.
-Free Zoners typically stress that Scientology as a religion is different from the Church of Scientology as an organization, criticizing the latter's actions rather than their beliefs.
+Freezoners typically stress that Scientology as a religion is different from the Church of Scientology as an organization, criticizing the latter's actions rather than their beliefs.
 They often claim to be the true inheritors of Hubbard's teachings, maintaining that Scientology's primary focus is on individual development and that that does not require a leader or membership of an organization.
-Some Free Zoners argue that auditing should be more affordable than it is as performed by the Church, and criticise the Church's lavish expenditure on buildings.
+Some freezoners argue that auditing should be more affordable than it is as performed by the Church, and criticise the Church's lavish expenditure on buildings.

+After interviewing sixteen freezoners in Denmark who had left the Church of Scientology, Elizabeth Tuxen Rubin noted that they had not renounced the belief system of Scientology.